 - Possession.
 The person had to be in physical control of the heroin at the time of arrest.

 - Knowledge.
 The person knew that he possessed heroin.
 The accused did not need to be holding or touching the heroin at the time.
 Two or more people may be charged under this element; for example, when two people are in a vehicle and heroin is found inside that vehicle.

 - Quantity.
 In cases where the charge is intent to sell, the prosecution must prove that the accused had a large quantity of heroin.
 Typically, 0.05 grams of heroin is considered an amount for personal use.
 Anything over that amount may result in a charge of intent to sell.

 When a person is convicted of a heroin charge - meaning he has been arrested, tried, and found guilty of the charge - penalties can be severe.
 Even a simple possession charge can result in up to one year in state prison.
 Trafficking, on the other hand, can result in up to nine years and a fine of $50,000.

 While the situation may seem hopeless, there are defenses to heroin crimes.
 In November 2000, California voters passed Proposition 36, which states that individuals charged with non-violent drug offenses must be offered treatment options rather than jail time.
 A deferred judgement, in which a judge will withhold finding the accused guilty and instead place him on probation, may also be possible.

 Being charged with a heroin crime can be very frightening.
-If you have been charged with this type of crime, your best chance for a positive outcome is contacting a San Diego drug crime attorney at JD Law at (760) 630-2000.
+If you have been charged with this type of crime, your best chance for a positive outcome is contacting a San Diego drug crime attorney at jD LAW, P.C. at (760) 630-2000.
 James N. Dicks is a former narcotics officer with the LAPD and he knows when arrests and charges are lawful, and when they are not.
 He will work hard to provide a defense that can either beat the charges, or get them lowered.
 This is one fight you do not have to take on by yourself.
 Call Mr. Dicks today and get the help you need.